kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-80-blocked-in-cluster-communication.md

 # Blocked In-Cluster Communication

 ## Symptom
-If an APIRule is applied, internal traffic is blocked by default.
-To allow it, you must create an ALLOW-type AuthorizationPolicy.
+After switching from APIRule `v1beta1` to version `v2`, in-cluster communication is blocked.
 Attempts to connect internally to the workload result the `error RBAC: access denied`.

 ## Cause